Karmaveer Chakra Award

 The Karmaveer Chakra Award is a global civilian honor bestowed to individuals worldwide for their unwavering bravery by the International Confederation of Non governmental Organizations (iCONGO) in collaboration with the United Nations Karmaveer Chakra, the national medallion for proactive voluntary action to Be the Change, was established in 2008–09 by the Indian Confederation of NGOs (iCONGO) in collaboration with the UN.
 The award is tribute to A. P. J. Abdul Kalam, 11th President of India, who had offered to be the ambassador for the awards and international volunteering olympiad.

 Awards

-The award is presented annually in mid-November to individuals and organizations across various categories, including activism, education, volunteering, and healthcare and other categories Notable recipients include Anupam Mittal, Deepika Narayan Bhardwaj, Devika Vaid, Harish Iyer, Jason Fernandes, Shruti Kapoor, Manju Latha Kalanidhi, Anurag Chauhan, Jyoti Dhawale, Kajol, Sudha Menon An award was given to Narayanappa, a farmer who advocates for ecological farming.
-Raghavendar Askani Liberal political activist awardeed Verghese Kurien, known as father of the white revolution of India, is the first recipient of Karmaveer lifetime achievement award..Tanuj Samaddar, an artist and youth change maker was also awarded the Karmaveer Chakra.
+The award is presented annually in mid-November to individuals and organizations across various categories, including activism, education, volunteering, and healthcare and other categories Notable recipients include Lenin Raghuvanshi, Anupam Mittal, Deepika Narayan Bhardwaj, Devika Vaid, Harish Iyer, Jason Fernandes, Shruti Kapoor, Manju Latha Kalanidhi, Anurag Chauhan, Jyoti Dhawale, Gaurav Mishra Kajol, Sudha Menon An award was given to Narayanappa, a farmer who advocates for ecological farming.
+Raghavendar Askani Liberal political activist awardeed Verghese Kurien, known as father of the white revolution of India, is the first recipient of Karmaveer lifetime achievement award.
+Tanuj Samaddar, an artist and youth change maker was also awarded the Karmaveer Chakra.